Use the contact form to sign up for my email newsletters

 Corporations and educational institutions often honor founders, CEOs, or other employees who deserve special recognition.
 Some families choose to have a special portrait done for each child at a specific age; others like to show the whole family in a setting that has a special meaning for them.
 Multi-generational portraits can be especially meaningful.
 Special events such as weddings, graduations or anniversaries can be memorialized forever with a beautiful portrait.

-Depending on the size and number of subjects in the painting, and the amount of desired detail in the background, the process typically takes 2-3 months, although that may be extended for larger/more complex paintings.
-Pieces that are being ordered as gifts, or with other deadlines such as a formal unveiling, need to be ordered with enough time not only for the piece to be created, but also for the paint to dry enough to be framed (typically another 2-4 weeks).
+3. Depending on the size and number of subjects in the painting, and the amount of desired detail in the background, the process typically takes 2-3 months, although that may be extended for larger/more complex paintings.
+Pieces that are being ordered as gifts, or with other deadlines such as a formal unveiling, should be ordered with enough time not only for the piece to be created, but also for the paint to dry enough to be framed (typically another 3-4 weeks).

 • Head & Shoulders portrait: $2100 starting price